mit-history/cfrp-hack/en/casting-registers.md

 **feux**

-This table is a one page representation of the fire logs.
+This table is a one page representation of the casting registers.
 It is concerned with the data that have a relation 1-1 to a session; separate tables handle 1-to-many relationships.

 - PK: id
 - FK: register_id (registers), verification (verification_states)